European client pans Goldman slowness to reassure clients

 "There's bad apples and there's bad actors at every one of these companies.
 Banks have a bad reputation anyway," Hayes said.
 "But I think Goldman can add value."

-Yet, Goldman recently drew criticism from a prominent Delaware judge for serving as both an adviser to and beneficiary of El Paso Corp's EP.N $23 billion (14 billion pounds) sale to Kinder Morgan.
+Yet, Goldman recently drew criticism from a prominent Delaware judge for serving as both an adviser to and beneficiary of El Paso Corp's $23 billion sale to Kinder Morgan.

 And among investment managers, faith in Goldman's reputation appeared more tattered.